Madhurapetare/Flight-Booking-app/README.md

-This is mt full stack app project for flight Booking
+This is full stack app project for flight Booking